NickyLiu91/League_of_Cards/README.md

 ```
 Run Postgres
-Rails S
+rails s
-npm start > enter 'y' after to start on new port
+npm start then enter 'y' after to start on new port
 ```